The people behind Canberra International Music Festival

 She sits on the Cultural Facilities Corporation board and is also a director of the Conflict Resolution Service and the Australian Centre for Christianity and Culture.
 Genevieve was the inaugural chair of the arts minister’s Creative Council, and inaugural co-chair of the ACT Reconciliation Council.
 In 2021, Genevieve was made a Member in the Order of Australia (AM) for her services to broadcasting and the community.

-Andrea is Head of Advancement at the Australian National University, College of Arts and Social Sciences, and has previously served at universities in the USA, as an Executive Director of a multi-service crisis centre in Maryland, USA; and as a CEO of a homelessness / housing services not-for-profit organisation in Washington, DC, USA.
+Andrea is former Head of Advancement at the Australian National University, College of Arts and Social Sciences, and has previously served at universities in the USA, as an Executive Director of a multi-service crisis centre in Maryland, USA; and as a CEO of a homelessness / housing services not-for-profit organisation in Washington, DC, USA.
 Andrea has a Masters of Social Work and a Bachelor of Science – Social Work.

 Liesl is an experienced board director, particularly in the government and not-for-profit sectors, including roles as chair of the Territory Records Advisory Council and Music for Canberra.
 Prior to doing board work, she had a career spanning 20 years in the community and public sectors, including senior roles in the Commonwealth, ACT and the United Kingdom, across central agencies and line areas of departments.
 Her particular areas of expertise are governance frameworks, industrial relations and strategic HR.